Public Program Schedule

 So You Want to Buy a Telescope/So You Got a Telescope

-The Mahoning Valley Astronomical Society (MVAS) has been offering help and advice the past few years to telescope owners.
+Experts from the Mahoning Valley Astronomical Society (MVAS) will join us to offer help and advice to telescope owners.

-Both programs will be held from 1-3 p.m.
-The format is drop in anytime in the two hours.
+Both programs will be held from 3-5 p.m.
+Drop in anytime during the two hours.

 Visitor Appreciation Weekend

-As a big THANK YOU for a great year, you get an encore: vote for any of our shows on this yearís schedule, and we will run it one more time!
+As a big THANK YOU for a great year, you get an encore: vote for any of our shows on this year’s schedule, and we will run it one more time!